ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Cpp.rst

 Background
 ----------

 In the previous tutorials we created a tf2 broadcaster to publish the pose of a turtle to tf2.
 In this tutorial we'll create a tf2 listener to start using tf2.

 Prerequisites
 -------------

-This tutorial assumes you have completed the writing a :ref:`tf2 broadcaster tutorial (C++) <WritingATf2BroadcasterCpp>`.
+This tutorial assumes you have completed the :ref:`tf2 broadcaster tutorial (C++) <WritingATf2BroadcasterCpp>`.
 In previous tutorial, we created a ``learning_tf2_cpp`` package, which is where we will continue working from.

 Tasks